 Parental engagement – some parents require a high level of support to fully engage in all aspects of school life.

 Attendance – some pupils struggle to maintain consistently high levels of attendance.
 This interrupted attendance pattern leads to slower levels of progress.

-At Brent Knoll School, from 2017–18, we used our pupil premium in a variety of areas to support learning and access to the whole school curriculum and enrichment activities as follows:
+At Brent Knoll School, we use our pupil premium in a variety of areas to support learning and access to the whole school curriculum and enrichment activities as follows:

 - Provide a school/some support service for targeted families through further expansion of the role of the School/Home Support Practitioner